-Emergency Grant (EG): Grant funds up to \$8,000 made available to repair a health or safety item.
-Emergency Grant funds are available only if the repair is immediately needed to mitigate a hazardous condition.
+Emergency Grant (EG)/(EG-SEW)/(EG-ROOF): Grant funds of up to \$10,000 for regular emergency rehabilitation and/or up to \$15,000 for emergency sewer or roofing repairs made available to repair a health or safety item.
+Emergency Grant funds are available only if the repair is immediately needed to mitigate a hazardous condition or if not repaired, would cause structural damage to the home.

-General Property Improvements: Work which is not required to bring a building into code compliance but which generally improves the condition and economic life of the property (painting, replacement of wood, floor covering, etc.).
+General Property Improvements: Work that is not required to bring a building into code compliance but generally improves the condition and economic life of the property (painting, replacement of wood, floor covering, etc.).

-Whole House Grant/Deferred Loan (WHGDL): A Grant/Deferred Loan up to \$25,000 is made available to provide labor, materials, and supplies to rehabilitate deteriorating dwelling units for qualified applicants.
+Whole House Grant/Deferred Loan (WHGDL): A Grant/Deferred Loan of up to \$25,000 is made available to provide labor, materials, and supplies to rehabilitate deteriorating dwelling units for qualified applicants.
 Through the renovation, property maintenance code violations, lead hazard reduction, and defective or aging systems on the premises shall be addressed.

-- Half of the program funds up to \$12,500 are provided by the City in the form of a grant. - Half of the program funds up to \$12,500 are provided by the City in the form of a 5 year forgivable no interest deferred payment loan.
+- Half of the program funds of up to \$12,500 are provided by the City in the form of a grant. - Half of the program funds up to \$12,500 are provided by the City in the form of a 5year forgivable no interest deferred payment loan.
 No monthly, quarterly, or annual payments are required.
-During the 5 year loan term, if the home is not occupied as the primary residence, vacated, sold, rented to others, or title is otherwise transferred the entire deferred loan portion shall become due and payable to the City.
+During the 5-year loan term, if the home is not occupied as the primary residence, vacated, sold, rented to others, or title is otherwise transferred the entire deferred loan portion shall become due and payable to the City.

-Grants Management Division (GMD): The division responsible for administering the Community Development Block Grant Program (CDBG) and HOME Program for Urbana and coordinating all CDBG/HOME activities.
+Grants Management Division (GMD): The division responsible for administering the Community Development Block Grant Program (CDBG) and HOME Program for Urbana and coordinating all CDBG/HOME activities as well as other funding provided by HUD.
 GMD is a division of the Urbana Department of Community Development Services.

 Gross Annual Income: Annual income is the gross amount of income anticipated by all adults in a family during the 12 months following the effective date of determination.
-To calculate annual gross income the Department of Housing and Urban Development's Part 5 definition (commonly referred to as Section 8) is used for all programs.
+To calculate annual gross income the Department of Housing and Urban Development's Part 5 definitions are used for all programs.
 See Appendix I for the complete HUD Part 5 income inclusions and exclusions.
+An IRS 1040 is ONLY allowed as a source of income verification when an applicant is applying for the Energy Efficiency Grant.
+All other grant applications require the applicant to provide 2 months' worth of paystubs and/or any other income verification documents as requested by GMD.

 Household: All persons who occupy a housing unit at the time the application is taken.
-GMD staff shall use the guidelines provided by the HUD Part 5 definition of household to determine whether or not persons with an ownership interest in the property who do not reside at the property shall be considered to be an "occupant" of the household for the purposes of determining household eligibility.
-Regardless of whether such individuals are counted as household members, they will be required to sign all applicable agreements, liens and other documents provided by the City in order for the property to be eligible for City programs.
+GMD staff shall use the guidelines provided by the HUD Part 5 definition of the household to determine whether or not persons with an ownership interest in the property who do not reside at the property shall be considered to be an "occupant" of the household for the purposes of determining household eligibility.
+Regardless of whether such individuals are counted as household members, they will be required to sign all applicable agreements, liens, and other documents provided by the City in order for the property to be eligible for City programs.